carpentries-lab/python-aos-lesson/_episodes/09-provenance.md

 ---

-We've now successfully created a command line program - `plot_precipitation_climatology.py` - that calculates and plots the precipitation climatology for a given month.
+We've now successfully created a command line program - `plot_precipitation_climatology.py` - that calculates and plots the precipitation climatology for a given season.
 The last step is to capture the provenance of that plot.
 In other words, we need a log of all the data processing steps that were taken from the intial download of the data file to the end result